What’s Up, Hungry People!

 Pineapple Upside Down Bonfire Cake

-- Preheat a cast iron grill over an open fire for at least one hour OR use hot coals of dying fire directly.
+- Preheat a cast-iron grill over an open fire for at least one hour.
+Alternatively, you can use the hot coals of a dying fire directly.

-- In a 8×8 sheet of foil, place a tablespoon of brown sugar in the center and spread into an even layer about three inches round.
+- On an 8×8 sheet of foil, place a tablespoon of brown sugar in the center and spread it into an even layer about three inches round.

 - Place a cherry in the center of the sugar and a pineapple ring around the cherry.
 Spread another tablespoon of brown sugar on top of the pineapple ring.

 - Take a shortcake and place it open side down on top of the pineapple ring.
-Loosely* wrap the foil around the cake *(tightly wrap in double layers of foil in baking in coals directly).
+Loosely wrap the foil around the cake.
+(If baking in coals directly, tightly wrap in double layers of foil.)
 Repeat steps for remaining cakes.